FACT-Finder-Web-Components/documentation/markdown/en/ff-header-navigation.md

 * `--container-center`

-container-top,container-middle and container-bottom are in ` flex-direction: row` inside the --container. container-left,container-center and container-right ar in ` flex-direction: column` inside the --container-middle.
+container-top,container-middle and container-bottom are in ` flex-direction: row` inside the --container. container-left,container-center and container-right are in ` flex-direction: column` inside the --container-middle.

 ## Manipulating href of navigation elements